braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/sync_catalogs_data.md

 ---
-nav_title: Sync Catalog Data
+nav_title: Sync and Delete Catalog Data
-article_title: Cloud Data Ingestion Sync Catalog Data
+article_title: Sync and Delete Catalog Data
 page_order: 2.1
 page_type: reference
 description: "This reference article provides an overview of how to sync catalog data."